Double Chocolate Peppermint Cookies

 Ingredients for Double Chocolate Chip Candy Cane Cookies

 You’ll need to get an 11×17 baking sheet for these, plus some parchment paper to make life easier when removing the cookies.
-A stand mixer will help you put this cookie dough together in no time at all.
+You will also need some white chocolate melting wafers.

 Full printable recipe with measurements and instructions listed at the bottom of the post in the recipe card.